Skip to content

 How we actually work together.

-EMDR has eight phases — it's structured, not improvised.
-We start with history and stabilization, build resources (grounding techniques, safe-place imagery), and only then move to reprocessing.
-You won't be flooded.
+EMDR has eight phases.
+It's structured, not improvised.
+We start with history and stabilization, build resources together (grounding techniques, safe-place imagery), and only move to reprocessing once those resources are in place.
+The structure is designed to keep the work paced, with stabilization preceding any reprocessing work.

 Modalities we draw from